 |Hobbies||Writing, Listening to music, Watching Movies|

 |Favourite Singer(s)||Kishore Kumar, Mohammed Rafi, Asha Bhosle, Lata Mangeshkar|

 |Salary (approx.)||Rs.
 5-8 Lakh/Song|

 - Does Sudesh Bhosle drink alcohol?: No

-- He is also a talented mimicry artist and can exactly mimic the several Bollywood stars including Amitabh Bachchan, Sanjeev Kumar, and Anil Kapoor.
+- He is also a talented mimicry artist and can exactly mimic the several Bollywood stars including Amitabh Bachchan, Sanjeev Kumar, Vinod Khanna, Anil Kapoor, etc.

-- When Sanjeev Kumar died before the completion of the film ‘Professor Ki Padosan’ in the year 1993′, it was Sudesh Bhosle, who dubbed for him.
+- When Sanjeev Kumar died before the completion of the film ‘Professor Ki Padosan’ in 1993, it was Sudesh Bhosle, who dubbed for him.

-- He also Produced a TV reality shown named as ‘K for Kishore’ on Sony Television Limited.
+- He also Produced a TV reality show named as ‘K for Kishore‘ on Sony Television Limited.

 - He has sung many famous Bollywood songs for Amitabh Bachchan such as “Jumma chumma de de” (Film- Hum, 1991), “Pee Le Pee Le Oh More Raja, Pee Le Pee Le Oh More Jani” along with Mohammad Aziz (Film- Tiranga, 1993), “Bhangra Paale” along with Mohammad Aziz and Sadhna Sargam (Film- Karan Arjun, 1995), “Bade Miyan Chote Miyan” along with Udit Narayan (Film- Bade Miyan Chote Miyan, 1998), etc.

 - His song ‘Lal Dupatte Wali’ from the film ‘Aankhen’ (1993), was the chartbuster song of that time.